JulioJPinto/RC-Projects/Summaries/Chapter4-NetworkLayer.md

 IPv6 by default doesnt use fragmentation!

-### IP Addressing
+#### IP Addressing
 The *IP adress* is a 32-bit identifier for host, router interface (connection between host/router and physical link).
-IP addresses associated with each interface.
+IP addresses associated with each interface.\

+### __IPv4__
-IPv4: *32-bit* unsigned binary value __(xxxxxxxx.xxxxxxxx.xxxxxxxx.xxxxxxxx)__.
+ *32-bit* unsigned binary value __(xxxxxxxx.xxxxxxxx.xxxxxxxx.xxxxxxxx)__.
 A part identifies the network/subnet and the other the host interface in that network.
 In the Internet each adress must be unique.
 Theses addresses are distribuited by 5 class (A to E), these classes are given by IANA(Internet Assigned Number Authority)

 | Class | Identifier | Network Address | Destinatary Address |
 | :---: | :---: | :---: | :---: |